 A guide to HMRC mileage rates 2022-23 for cars, motorcycles and electric vehicles.
 This guide is suitable for anyone who wants to claim business mileage and is registered as self employed (sole trader) or a Limited Company owner.
-It also includes a company’s employees wanting to be reimbursed for travel costs.
+It also includes a company’s employees wanting to be reimbursed for travel costs, per mile.

 Friendly Disclaimer: Whilst I am an accountant, I’m not your accountant.
 The information in this article is legally correct but it is for guidance and information purposes only.
 Everyone’s situation is different and unique so you’ll need to use your own best judgement when applying the advice that I give to your situation.
 If you are unsure or have a question be sure to contact a qualified professional because mistakes can result in penalties.

-The mileage allowance is the amount per mile that businesses in the UK can claim as an allowable expense when a sole trader, Director or employee uses their personal vehicles for business travel.
+The mileage allowance is the amount per mile that businesses in the UK can claim as an allowable expense on their tax returns – whether self-assessment for sole traders, corporation tax returns or partnership returns.
 The rates are different according to the type of vehicle used but are set at a flat rate under what is known as simplified expenses.

 What are the 2022-23 HMRC Mileage Rates in the UK?